 After breakfast, you'll depart for a half-day city tour, featuring sweeping views of Singapore from the Sands SkyPark Observation Deck, and a visit to the awe-inspiring Gardens by the Bay nature park.
 Lunch will be included at a local restaurant during the tour.

-Tonight, toast to your discoveries with your fellow travelers during a Farewell Dinner at the legendary Raffles Hotel — birthplace of the Singapore Sling cocktail — and try one for yourself!
+Tonight, toast to your discoveries with your fellow travelers during a Farewell Dinner at the hotel.

 After breakfast, you’ll transfer to the airport for your return flight home.
 Or, if you’re joining our post-trip extension to Siem Reap and Angkor Wat!